gsiatras/PostGreSQL-University_Database/README.md

 A small version of our University Database
 DBproject2023.backup is the initial database givel
 universityProject.sql and BaseisFashA.backup is our implementation (either one)
 pdf file contains the presentation of the project (ER diagrams inside)
+Baseis2 folder contains the java app to control the database allong with some additional features(using jdbc)